jesperberth/automationclass/lab03/lab3.md

 # Lab 3: Work with Playbooks

-Use Variables, prompts, facts and handlers in Playbooks
+Use Variables, prompts, facts, conditions and handlers in Playbooks

 ## Prepare

-We need to start servers, ansible, server1 and server2
+We need to start servers, ansible, server1, server2 and server3

 In Azure Cloud Shell(Bash)